Travel Vaccines and Advice for Saudi Arabia

 - Mecca – The holy city also maintains some of its summer climate during the winter months.
 In winter, temperatures are usually in the mid-80’s during the day, and drop down to the mid-60’s at night.
 In summer, Mecca suffers from blistering heat.
 Temperatures often exceed 110 degrees Fahrenheit.

-How Safe is Saudi Arabia?
+How Safe Is Saudi Arabia?

 For members of the LGBT community, it is strongly advised not to travel to Saudi Arabia.
 Homosexuality is punishable by death.